Silversun Pickups: Better Nature (2014–2017)

-Widow's Weeds and Physical Thrills (2018–present)
+Widow's Weeds (2018–2021)

 On June 28, 2018, Silversun Pickups posted a photo from a studio session, announcing they had broken ground on recording their fifth album.
 Butch Vig was mentioned in the post, potentially indicating he would be producing the album.
 Later, they posted a photo to their social media platforms from the studio with Vig, confirming his involvement.

 On April 11, 2019, the band released the video for "It Doesn't Matter Why", the first single from the album Widow's Weeds, which was issued on June 7, 2019.
 The songs "Freakazoid" and "Don't Know Yet" were also released as singles.
 On June 10, 2020, the band issued a 7" single titled "Toy Soldiers", a cover of the 1989 Martika song.
 Like Widow's Weeds, the cover was produced by Butch Vig.

+Physical Thrills (2022–2024)

-On July 11, 2022, Silversun Pickups released "Scared Together", the first single from their sixth album, Physical Thrills, which was published on August 19.
+On July 11, 2022, Silversun Pickups released "Scared Together", the first single from their sixth album, Physical Thrills, which was released in August 2022.
 On August 5, 2022, the band released "Alone on a Hill", the second single from Physical Thrills.
 The track marked the band's first-ever single to feature Monninger on sole lead vocals.
 "This song exposes a side I didn't know I had in me", Monninger said in a statement.
 "It felt freeing, especially with everything going on in the past couple of years.
 I'm grateful everyone gave me so much support during the recording process, as I am a bit timid when it comes to hearing the sound of my own voice.
 Bri just kept telling me to channel my inner Kate Bush".

 In December 2022, the band released two new singles: "David Lynch Has a Painting Made of Flies Eyes" and a cover of Low's "Just Like Christmas".
 The former was a collaboration with Vig, under the moniker SSVU.
 In June 2023, the band issued a three-track EP entitled Acoustic Thrills, which contained acoustic versions of songs from Physical Thrills: "Scared Together", "Empty Nest", and "Alone on a Hill".
 The following month, they shared a cover of Joe Jackson's "I'm the Man", recorded for the Netflix series The Lincoln Lawyer and appearing in the trailer for its second season.

-In November 2025, Silversun Pickups announced that they would be releasing a new album in February 2026, titled Tenterhooks.
+Tenterhooks (2025–present)

+In November 2025, Silversun Pickups issued "The Wreckage", the lead single from their upcoming album, Tenterhooks, and they announced a supporting tour.
+The second single, "New Wave", came out a month later.
+Tenterhooks was released on February 6, 2026, to mixed reviews.